Persians: History

 The ancient Persians played a major role in the downfall of the Neo-Assyrian Empire.
 The Medes, another group of ancient Iranian people, unified the region under an empire centered in Media, which would become the region's leading cultural and political power of the time by 612 BC.
 Meanwhile, under the dynasty of the Achaemenids, the Persians formed a vassal state to the central Median power.
 In 552 BC, the Achaemenid Persians revolted against the Median monarchy, leading to the victory of Cyrus the Great over the throne in 550 BC.
-The Persians spread their influence to the rest of what is considered to be the Iranian Plateau, and assimilated with the non-Iranian indigenous groups of the region, including the Elamites and the Mannaeans.
+The Persians spread their influence to the rest of what is considered to be the Iranian Plateau, and assimilated with the indigenous groups of the region, including the Elamites and the Mannaeans.